digital-asset/daml-finance/docs/source/packages/core-implementations.rst

     For a description of ``Distribution`` and ``Replacement``, check out the ``src/test/daml/Daml/Finance/Instrument/Equity/Test`` folder.
 It demonstrates how to create and lifecycle a cash dividend, and how to handle corporate actions like mergers and stock splits.

+- ``Daml.Finance.Claims``

+    This package contains utility functions that facilitate building and working with contingent-claim-based instruments.
+It includes the following modules:

+    - :ref:`Util <module-daml-finance-claims-util-5254>`: Contains utility functions for claims, e.g. checking content of a claim and converting claim time
+    - :ref:`Util.Lifecycle <module-daml-finance-claims-util-lifecycle-9534>`: Defines different types of events and how to lifecycle them

 - ``Daml.Finance.Data``

     This package implements templates containing reference data.
 It includes the following modules: